Home » Lakiesha Buckner, 16: May Have Been Preyed Upon Before Disappearing in 1999

 Is this a case of a teenage runaway or a young girl who ran into a sinister character?
 Lakiesha Bucker, 16, was known to leave her home without notice.
-Although she was a habitual runaway, she never stayed away long and always made the decision to return home.
-She kept close acquaintances with Hispanic male migrant workers who Lakeisha’s mother planned on pressing charges against.
+Although she was a habitual runaway, she never stayed away long and always decided to return home.
+She kept close acquaintances with Hispanic male migrant workers whom Lakeisha’s mother planned on pressing charges against.
 According to the missing teen’s mom, the grown men were supplying her daughter with drugs and alcohol and having sexual contact with the 16-year-old minor.

 The last time anyone saw Lakiesha Buckner was at her home on East Fannin Street in Marshall, Texas, where the young girl was born and raised, in the morning hours of August 13, 1999.
 Investigators believe that Lakeisha left of her own volition, but she’s never been seen or heard from again.
 The search for Lakiesha was already a desperate one, but her health concerns were also a worry for authorities.
 Not only does she have a heart murmur, but Lakiesha also has learning disabilities.